-Stress test may help predict increased mortality risk in sleep apnea patientsMay 20th, 2013 in Sleep apnea /
+Stress test may help predict increased mortality risk in sleep apnea patientsMay 20, 2013 in Medicine & Health / Sleep apnea

 Many studies have shown that men and women who suffer from obstructive sleep apnea (OSA) - a disorder that causes breathing to halt intermittently during sleep – have a higher mortality rate than those who do not have the disorder.
 Now, a study from researchers at the Cleveland Clinic shows that OSA patients who also have poor functional capacity have an even greater risk of mortality and suggests that an assessment of functional capacity in this population can help physicians identify patients most at risk for death.

 The results of the study will be presented at the ATS 2013 International Conference.

 Previous studies have linked impaired functional capacity (IFC) with increased mortality, but this study evaluated IFC and its impact within the context of the OSA population.
 The researchers also wanted to determine if IFC remained a predictor of increased mortality even among OSA patients without coronary artery disease (CAD), another factor shown to be linked with increased mortality.
 For this study, CAD risk was measured using the Duke Treadmill Score, or DTS, which evaluates an individual's capacity for exercise.
 Patients with abnormal DTS values were considered to have coronary artery disease.